Tom McGinnis

-Thomas "Tom or Tommy" McGinnis (born November 27, 1947) is an American professional golfer who played on the PGA Tour and the Champions Tour.
+Thomas "Tom or Tommy" McGinnis (November 27, 1947 – June 6, 2019) was an American professional golfer who played on the PGA Tour and the Champions Tour.

+Career

 McGinnis was born in Memphis, Tennessee.
 He attended the University of Tennessee and was a member of the golf team from 1967–1969.
-He turned professional in 1969.
+In 1969, McGinnis turned professional.

 McGinnis had 49 starts in PGA Tour events during his regular career; he earned and lost his Tour card 3 times.
 His best finish in a PGA Tour event was a solo 5th at the 1976 Ed McMahon-Jaycees Quad Cities Open.
-His best finish in a major championship — the only major that he played — was 55th at the 1980 U.S. Open.
+His best finish in a major championship was 55th at the 1980 U.S. Open.
 He earned his living primarily as a club and teaching pro at various clubs in Tennessee, New York and Florida.

 McGinnis has eight top-10 finishes in Champions tour events including one win.
 The highlight of his career was defeating Hale Irwin in a playoff at the 1999 BankBoston Classic.
 With his win, McGinnis deprived Irwin of the chance to match Chi-Chi Rodríguez's record of three straight titles in this event.

-Today McGinnis works as a teaching pro at Pine Forest Country Club in Summerville, South Carolina.
-He is also an assistant coach for the boy's varsity golf team at Pinewood Preparatory School, the South Carolina 2006 Class AAA champions.
+McGinnis worked as a teaching pro at Pine Forest Country Club in Summerville, South Carolina.
+He was also an assistant coach for the boy's varsity golf team at Pinewood Preparatory School, the South Carolina 2006 Class AAA champions.

+Personal life

+McGinnis died on June 6, 2019, in Summerville, South Carolina.